Content protected from screenshots

 Related Questions

-What is the entropy change in a spontaneous endothermic process?
+What is the value of work when volume decreases in a reversible process?